Mərəlik

 Mərəlik (also, Maralıq, Maralik, Merelik, and Maralyk) is a village and municipality in the Shahbuz District of Nakhchivan, Azerbaijan.
-It is located in the near of the Yevlakh-Lachin-Nakhchivan highway, 8 km in the west from the district center.
+It is located near the Yevlakh-Lachin-Nakhchivan highway, 8 km west from the district center.
 Its population is busy with farming and animal husbandry.
-There are Primary school, club, library and a medical center in the village.
+There are a primary a school, a club, a library and a medical center in the village.
 It has a population of 212.

 Etymology

-The name of the village consists from the Arabic word of məra (common pasture, pastures) and from the suffix -lıq in the meaning of the place, location in Azerbaijani language, means "the location of pasture, the place of pasture".
+The name of the village consists of the məra (meaning "common pasture; pastures") and from the suffix -lıq meaning "place of", location in Azerbaijani language, means "the location of pasture, the place of pasture".